netx-as/xt_RAWCOOKIE/README.md

 RAWCOOKIE
 =======

 RAWCOOKIE is a SYNPROXY module extension which moves initial SYN+ACK conversation into lower levels of kernel.
-It replaces original "-j CT --notrack" rule in iptables with RAWCOOKIE targes.
+It replaces original `-j CT --notrack` rule in iptables with RAWCOOKIE targes.

 Example
 ---------------